James Green (ca 1857 - 1936)

 James Green was born in October of 1857 at Rudland, which is a high ridge and moorland area between Farndale and Bransdale, just north of the hamlet of Gillamoor.
 This is in the moors of the North Riding of Yorkshire in what is now National Trust preserved land.
 (It is near also to the village of Fadmoor.)

-James was the illegitimate son of Esther Green and Unknown (perhaps George) Moon.
-James Green told his son, George, once that "your name could have also been 'Moon', you know."
+James was the illegitimate son of Esther Green and Unknown (perhaps George) Moon (though I believe his grandfather was William Moon of West Brandale).
+He told his son, George, once that 'your name could have also been 'Moon', you know.
 James was born at the the home of Esther's parents and her mother, Sarah, at Moor Houses, Rudland, as she gives her X to mark the Registry of Birth, stating that she is the 'occupier.'

 James met and married Ann Elizabeth Wilson (born 21 March, 1856, West Brandale, Yorkshire), who lived with her parents (Newark and Hannah, nee Wood) at Cowl House, West Bransdale, Kirkbymoorside Parish, in the North Riding of Yorkshire (NRY).
 It is not certain the 'order' in which the Greens lived at various places, but I think it was like this: first, they lived at Cowesby, Yorkshire, where James was the 'ostler (looking after horses) at Cowesby Hall.
 The family lived in a little hut in the village which would, no doubt, have become smaller still as the family grew.

-There is a family story that since James was very good with horses he helped, once, when a travelling group of gypsies had camped nearby.
-James was asked and consented to help a gypsy-band members' ill horse, which he successfully nursed back to health.
-The gypsy, in gratitude, gave James his violin which has come down to a family member.
+There is a family story that James was very good with horses.
+Once, when a travelling group of gypsies had camped nearby, James was asked and consented to help one of the band-member's horse, which was ill.
+When James successfully nursed it to health, the gypsy, in gratitude, gave James his violin which is still in position of a family member to this day.

 The James Green family lived at Hazel Green, which is just south of Bhonfield Ghyl, south of the west side of Bransdale - near East Moors.
 There is a story of the Green children walking with the Atkinson children to the school at Carlton, near East Moors.
 (This is just to the north of Helmsley.)
 Ann Elizabeth Green's twin sister, Mary Jane Wilson, had married William Atkinson and that family resided at Bhonfield Ghyl - Bransdale West as you go south towards East Moors, Carlton and Helmsley.)